-Join Christopher Matthew Spencer for an in-depth discussion in this video Creating an eBay account, part of eBay for Buyers Essential Training.
+Join Christopher Matthew Spencer for an in-depth discussion in this video Creating an eBay account, part of eBay Essential Training: Buying.

 In order to buy on the eBay web site, you'll need an account so that you can be identified by other users and eBay staff.
 This account will permit you to both buy and sell.
 A seller's account does require more steps, but to start buying it's fast and easy to become a member of the eBay community.
 In this movie, we'll focus on opening an eBay account, so that you'll be allowed to place bids on auction-style listings and use the Buy It Now feature of the web site, as well as participate in other parts of the eBay site--such as posting to the various eBay communities.

 From the ebay.com homepage, click on the register link here by the eBay logo.
 In the individual registration page, you'll see that you can register as an individual, but you also have the option, if you want to, to register as a company.
 Go ahead and fill in all the information.
 So first, you fill in your name, and then your address, and then your telephone number.
 Then you'll need to fill in your e-mail address.
 Then you need to re-enter it.

 Select the user ID that you'll use on eBay.
 This user ID is how everyone on the site will identify you, and it's your legitimate alias for eBay trading.
 Use an ID that fits your personality, such as for me I might use chrislovescollectibles.
 Keep in mind that there are millions of eBay users, and your preferred name may be already taken.
 But you can always add some additional information to the name to get that name you want, such as chrislovescollectibles2010.